 Continue course work and research activities.
 According to the Graduate School requirements, students who intend to pursue a Ph.D. degree must submit a Program for Doctoral Degree form to the Graduate School by the end of the third semester, i.e, typically fall semester of the second year.
 The form requires the student to supply the names and signatures of Ph.D. committee members (Appendix A) and to present a list of completed and future courses that are intended to satisfy the chemistry department and Graduate School Ph.D. course requirements.

-Students who successfully pass the written cumulative examinations are expected to complete the oral preliminary examination by the end of the second month of the second semester after completing the cumulative exams (generally in the fall semester of the third year).
+Students who successfully pass the qualifying examinations (written+oral) are expected to complete the oral preliminary examination by the end of the 2nd month of the 2nd semester after completing the qualifying exams (generally in the Fall semester of the 3rd year).
 The oral preliminary examination will be based on the content of the research proposal (see Appendix B) submitted by the student as part of the application to complete the oral examination.
-The oral examination will be conducted before the Ph.D. committee in accordance with the rules set forth by the Graduate School.
+The oral examination will be conducted before the student’s Ph.D. committee in accordance with the rules set forth by the Graduate School, i.e., using the official preliminary exam scheduling form from the Graduate School giving an examination date that has been agreed to by the student and his/her Ph.D. committee.
+A valid program of study must have been on file with the Graduate School at least one semester prior to scheduling the oral examination.
 The oral examination is an opportunity for the student to express his/her potential for original creative research, for communicating his/her thoughts clearly and concisely, and for utilizing his/her background to solve problems.
 The oral examination will consist of a 45 minute presentation by the student based on the research proposal followed by a question and answer session by the Ph.D. committee.
 Student performance on the oral preliminary examination will be rated pass or fail by the Ph.D. committee.
 Students who pass are granted formal candidacy for the doctoral degree.
-Students who fail will be required to re-take the oral preliminary examination at a later time under conditions set forth by the Ph.D. committee in accordance with Graduate School policies.
+Students who fail will be eligible to re-take the oral preliminary examination at a later time under conditions set forth by the Ph.D. committee in accordance with Graduate School policies.
 Students who fail the oral preliminary examination a second time will be placed in the M.S. degree track and will no longer be eligible for Ph.D. studies.

 Fourth and Fifth Years